Books Like Jane Eyre - 15 Best Reads If You Loved It (2026)

 At once an unforgettable mystery and a meditation on race, nationality, and family legacies, White is for Witching is a boldly original, terrifying, and elegant novel by a prodigious talent.

-It's not so much a horror as a modern gothic novel, With women trapped in a house like The Shining, the border between the supernatural and reality is blurred, xenophobia, race, snow-white, eating disorder, lesbian desires, haunted house, etc.
+It's not so much a horror as a modern gothic novel, with women trapped in a house like The Shining, the border between the supernatural and reality is blurred, xenophobia, race, snow-white, eating disorder, lesbian desires, haunted house, etc.

-Thematic divisions such as Ore, Eliot, and Silver House are scattered in multiple perspectives.
+Thematic divisions such as Ore, Eliot, and Silver House are scattered across multiple perspectives.
 At the end of the reading, I felt that some lines of the author were not recovered, but I was still bewitched by the creepiness and strangeness of Oyeyemi's pen.

 14. The Thirteenth Tale